guiwitz/roidynamics/README.md

 ## Installation

-You can install this package directly from Github using:
+You can install this package directly using:

 ```
-pip install git+https://github.com/guiwitz/splitmask.git@master#egg=splitmask -U
+pip install splitmask
 ```

 **Note**: If you encounter errors when trying to use the ND2 format because of errors related to unusual ROIs (non-square), you can try to install an alternative version with: